evidentlyai/evidently/README.md

 You can choose other Presets, create Reports from indiviudal Metrics and configure pass/fail conditions.

 ## Monitoring dashboard

-> This launches a demo project in the Evidently UI.
-Check tutorials for [Self-hosting](https://docs.evidentlyai.com/tutorials-and-examples/tutorial-monitoring) or [Evidently Cloud](https://docs.evidentlyai.com/tutorials-and-examples/tutorial-cloud).
+> This launches a demo project in the locally hosted Evidently UI.
+Sign up for [Evidently Cloud](https://docs.evidentlyai.com/docs/setup/cloud) to instantly get a managed version with additional features..

 Recommended step: create a virtual environment and activate it.
 ```